xcube-dev/xcube/docs/source/cli/xcube_serve.rst

             - read:datasets

-The above example of how to specify a xcube dataset to be serverd above is using a datacube stored in an S3 bucket within the OpenTelekomCloud.
+The above example of how to specify a xcube dataset to be served above is using a datacube stored in an S3 bucket within the OpenTelekomCloud.
 Further down an example for a :ref:`locally-stored-xcube-datasets` will be given, as well as an example of a :ref:`on-the-fly-generation-of-xcube-datasets`.